liuluddex/liuluddex.github.io/content/project/2D-ADAS-Verification/index.md

 #### Vehicle Parameters

-We use the Audi A7 as the subject of our study, with its key vehicle parameters listed in Tab.
+We use the Audi A8 as the subject of our study, with its key vehicle parameters listed in Tab.
 1. For example, its weight is 1945 kg.
+These parameters are related to the motion of the vehicle and will be used in the ordinary differential equations (ODEs) that describe the vehicle's motion.
+For example, when a vehicle is turning, both longitudinal and lateral accelerations are related to the vehicle mass.
+In addition, the other four parameters are also related to the vehicle's steering movement and vary from vehicle to vehicle.

 <table>
     <script type="text/javascript" async